michaelnisi/troubled/data/posts/2018/podest.md

 Check the [App Store](https://itunes.apple.com/us/app/podest/id794983364) for details.

 I’m in the process of open sourcing all components of this app, all the Swift and JavaScript modules get published on [GitHub](https://github.com/michaelnisi/), many parts are already there.

+#### Improving internal playback controls and dark mode

+Once my modest promoting the app is concluded, I will work on the internal player controls—currently the relies on Control Center for scrubbing—adding controls for scrubbing, skipping a few seconds forward, and a sleep function.
+After that I want to add dark mode, although iOS might be surfacing an API for it in the near future.

 #### Download on the App Store